junxit/us-congress-bills-110/metadata.md

 - 2007-05-10 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text: CR 5/9/2007 H4723-4727)
 - 2007-05-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1873.
 - 2007-05-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-05-11 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.